 \section{Bayesian learning minimizes the microenvironmental entropy in time}

 Recently, we have postulated the Least Environmental Uncertainty Principle (LEUP) for the decision-making of cells in their multicellular context \cite{Hatzikirou01Apr.2018, Barua404889}.
-The main premise of LEUP is that the \textit{microenvironmental entropy/uncertainty is reducing in time}.
+The main premise of LEUP is that the \textit{microenvironmental entropy/uncertainty decreases over time}.
 Here, we have hypothesized that cells use Bayesian learning to infer their internal states from microenvironmental information.
 In particular, we have previously shown that $\frac{dS(\mathbf{Y}|\mathbf{X})}{dt}\le 0$ \cite{Barua404889}, which is the case in the Bayesian learning case.
 To illustrate this let's focus on the Gaussian 1D case of the previous section.
-Averaging the Eq.~(\ref{tay}) for the distribution $p(X,Y)$, we can obtain the following:
+Averaging Eq.~(\ref{tay}) for the distribution $p(X,Y)$, we can obtain the following:

-One can show that the linear response term is proportional to the covariance of the internal and external variables, i.e. $g \propto cov(X,Y)$.
-As the Bayesian learning is reaching equilibrium, according to Eq.~(\ref{bayes1}) the covariance approaches zero and consequently Please note that we still assume that the microenvironmental pdf is in a quasi-steady state due to the time scale separation.
+One can show that the linear response term is proportional to the covariance of the internal and external variables, i.e. $g \propto cov(X,Y)$ as a result of a Gaussian conditional variable.
+As the Bayesian learning is reaching equilibrium, according to Eq.~(\ref{bayes1}) the covariance approaches zero and consequently, Please note that we still assume that the microenvironmental pdf is in a quasi-steady state due to the time scale separation \cite{Barua404889}.
 The latter implies that the variance of $Y|X$ is monotonically decreasing and therefore $S(Y|X)$ is also a decaying function in time.
 Therefore, we can postulate that Bayesian learning is compatible with the LEUP idea.

 Mathematically speaking, the original LEUP formulation was employing an entropy maximization principle, where one can calculate the distribution of cell internal states using as a constraint the mutual information between local microenvironment variables and internal variables.
-The corresponding variational formulation reads:
+Adding as a constraint the expected value of internal states, the corresponding variational formulation reads: